-- 1. that the habitat or a portion thereof is Type 1 and subject to policy F1.4 above, or - 2. the conditions under which development may take place. - FI.6 A separate zoning provision shall be used in the Comprehensive Zoning By-law to identify a vegetative buffer adjacent to fish habitat. - FI.7 Minor adjustments to expand or reduce the limits of the zoning buffer boundaries may be agreed upon by Council or Committee of Adjustment at the time of consideration of adjacent development proposal.
-Such minor refinements would not necessitate an amendment to this Plan.
+- 1. that the habitat or a portion thereof is Type 1 and subject to policy F1.4 above, or - 2. the conditions under which development may take place. - FI.6 A separate zoning provision shall be used in the Comprehensive Zoning By-law to identify a vegetative buffer adjacent to fish habitat. - F1.7 Minor adjustments to expand or reduce the limits of the zoning buffer boundaries may be agreed upon by Council or the Committee of Adjustment at the time of consideration of an adjacent development proposal.
+Such minor refinements do not require an amendment to this Plan.